China

 Haining

+Haining is a county-level city in Zhejiang Province, China, and under the jurisdiction of Jiaxing.
 It is in the south side of Yangtze River Delta, and in the north of Zhejiang.
 It is 125 km to the southwest of central Shanghai, and 61.5 km east of Hangzhou, the provincial capital.
 To its south lies the Qiantang River.
 Haining is known for its leather industry and spectacular tide in the Qiantang River.
 Since June 2021, it's linked to Hangzhou by the new suburban Hangzhou - Haining subway Line.
 Located in the Yangtze River Delta region close to Shanghai and adjoining Hangzhou, Haining serves as the core of the Hangzhou Metropolitan Economic Circle and the Greater Hangzhou Bay Rim Area.
 The city benefits from the “one-hour economic circle” of Shanghai, Hangzhou and Suzhou with a well-developed transportation network.

 Haining has been promoting integrated development between traditional and emerging industries, resulting in two 100 billion RMB-worth industry clusters centered on fashion and strategic new industries respectively.
 Based on key industrial development platforms such as “Three Zones and One Belt” and distinctive towns, Haining keeps strengthening industry clustering and upgrading the cross-sector industry clusters into larger innovation-driven ones.